GeekyEggo/sdpi-components/README.md

 ## 📦 Example

-The example below highlights some of the components available; alternatively you can check out the [property inspector in this repositorie's example plugin](./example/pi/index.html).
+The example below highlights some of the components available; alternatively you can check out the [property inspector](./example/pi/index.html) in this repositories example plugin.

 ![The property inspector, in the Elgato Stream Deck software, with components from sdpi-components](./assets/example.png 'Example of sdpi-components in the property inspector')